Upcoming Events

 English-to-Spanish Translation | Traducción del inglés al español

-ACTC is able to provide English-to-Spanish translation for our Day-1-Only Attendees.
-Please check the box on the registration form if a translator is desired.
+ACTC is NOT able to provide English-to-Spanish translation for our Attendees.

 This practical, applied program guides arborists through the process of strategically planning, specifying, and implementing an objective-based pruning approach.
 It will make you a better arborist by showing you how to incorporate industry standards and ISA BMPs with current research and practice.
 The PPQ is the culmination of the commitment of the Florida Chapter ISA Pruning Credential Committee who are passionate about making trees more compatible with urban and suburban environments.